Karanpal97/Containerize-flight-management-project/README.md

 - CORS errors in Swagger usually mean the response didn’t come from the Express service; confirm the URL is correct
 - Render 500s with MySQL typically stem from DB config; ensure `DATABASE_URL` and `NODE_ENV=production` are set for `flight_search`
 - Docs image build error about `openapi.yaml` path is fixed by building docs from repo root (see `render.yaml` and `docs/Dockerfile`)

-## License
-This project is for educational purposes.
-Adjust and extend for production needs (observability, retries, circuit breakers, migrations, schema versioning, etc.).